dynamasoft/FlightSuretyReact/README.md

 2. Server
 3. Client

-To launch the project, please follow the steps below:
+To launch the project, please follow the steps below.
+Please keep in mind that this project was built in Windows 10.

 1. Run `npm install` on each folder.
 I recommend open 3 seperate terminal so you can switch back and forth easily.
    Go to each following folders in the exact order and run the command